Bringing Back Extinct Animals: Cloning Research and Concerns

 Once a sample of an extinct animal's DNA has been found, the next step in the resurrection process is to find an existing animal that has some similarities to the extinct species.
 The extinct animal's DNA is inserted into an egg of the existing animal and replaces the egg's own DNA.
 The embryo that develops from the egg is then placed in a surrogate mother to develop.

-A great deal of research is taking place in relation to DNA and its activity, since this molecule is the key to life.
-The research is helping scientists understand how life works and is also helping them learn how to manipulate the genes in deoxyribonucleic acid.
+A lot of research is being done in relation to DNA and its activity, since this molecule is the key to life.
+The research is helping scientists understand how life works.
+It's also helping them learn how to manipulate the genes in deoxyribonucleic acid.
 A gene is a segment of DNA that codes for a particular characteristic of an organism.

 It's easier to find DNA from recently extinct animals than from animals that died out long ago, since in dead animals the chemical breaks down over time.
-However, scientists are finding fragments of deoxyribonucleic acid in some ancient animals.
+Scientists are finding fragments of deoxyribonucleic acid in some ancient animals, however.
 These animals died in environments that partially preserved their bodies, such as very cold climates.
 By combining the DNA fragments with an existing animal's DNA in an egg cell (or by replacing the existing animal's deoxyribonucleic acid if the researchers have the complete genetic code of the donor), scientists may be able to create babies that resemble the extinct animal.

 In sexually reproducing organisms, the egg contains half of the offspring's DNA and the sperm contains the other half.
 The sperm inserts its nucleus into the egg.
 Once the egg nucleus and the sperm nucleus have combined during fertilization, the egg divides and produces an embryo.